-The Circular of 5 July 2016 regarding the prudential expectations of the NBB with respect to the governance system of the insurance and reinsurance sector, as amended in September 2018 (the "Circular Governance") contains recommendations to assure the autonomy of the insurance function, the organisation of the independent control functions and the proper governance of the insurance company.
+The Circular of 5 July 2016 regarding the prudential expectations of the NBB with respect to the governance system of the insurance and reinsurance sector, as amended in September 2018 and May 2020 (the "Overarching circular on system of governance") contains recommendations to assure the autonomy of the insurance function, the organisation of the independent control functions and the proper governance of the insurance company.

-As required by the Insurance Supervision Law and the Circular Governance, the Group has a Governance Memorandum, which sets out the corporate governance policy applying to KBC Group and its subsidiaries and of which the Governance Memorandum of KBC Insurance forms part.
-The corporate governance policy of an insurance company must meet the principles set out in the law and the Circular Governance.
-The most recent version of the Governance Memorandum was approved on 19 December 2019 by the Board of Directors of the Issuer, KBC Bank NV and KBC Insurance NV.
+As required by the Insurance Supervision Law and the Overarching circular on system of governance, the Group has a Governance Memorandum, which sets out the corporate governance policy applying to KBC Group and its subsidiaries and of which the Governance Memorandum of KBC Insurance forms part.
+The corporate governance policy of an insurance company must meet the principles set out in the law and the Overarching circular on system of governance.
+The most recent version of the Governance Memorandum was approved on 17 December 2020 by the Board of Directors of the Issuer, KBC Bank NV and KBC Insurance NV.
 The public part of the governance memorandum of KBC Insurance (SFCR) is updated annually and published on www.kbc.com.
-The governance memorandum of KBC Insurance is not incorporated by reference into and does not form part of this Base Prospectus and has not been scrutinised or approved by the FSMA.
+The governance memorandum of KBC Insurance is not incorporated by reference into and does not form part of this Base Prospectus and has not been scrutinised or approved by the Belgian FSMA.